 Taxes also primarily fund social security, which includes everything from sickness benefits to disability and child allowance.
 These contributions are all deducted from your employees’ salaries at 8%, while your contribution as an employer can go up to 8,000 DKK per year.

-Denmark Payroll Options
+Denmark Payroll Options for Companies

 Remembering everything about tax allowances and how to set up Denmark payroll can take a significant amount of time and money.
 Sometimes it’s better for your company to choose Denmark payroll outsourcing.
 The various Denmark payroll options include: